 Imagine what you would have done if, in your pre-primary class on your first day of school, you were given to write an essay.
 Of course, you wouldn’t be able to write even a single letter because you don’t your basics are not transparent nor you have studied the A, B, C, D. Now you understand how much importance the basics hold.

-The same way SEO basics hold equal importance, just like the advance SEO techniques.
+The same way SEO basics hold equal importance, just like the advanced SEO techniques.
 The basics of SEO includes-

-- Know Your Audience – You should know your target audience for better results.
-Whether you want to target the people of the USA, UK, India, or any place in the world.
+1. Know Your Audience – You should know your target audience for better results.
+Whether you want to target the people of India, USA, UK, CA, AU, or any place in the world.

-- Keyword Research – Make a list of the most searched keywords and try to use them for around 4 to 8 times in your content, depending on content length.
+3. Keyword Research – Make a list of the most searched keywords and try to use them around 4 to 5 times in your content, depending on content length.
 You can use various keyword research tools available online.

-- Site Structure – It means how your website is looking.
+4. Site Structure – It means how your website is looking.
 It should look attractive and organized.
 In addition to this, it should be easy to navigate.
-Almost every page of your website should be linked with one or more web pages of your site and built it, considering yourself as a user.
+Almost every page of your website should be linked with one or more web pages of your site and built, considering yourself as a user.

-- Meta Description – It is a description in around 150 to 160 characters giving a sensible meaning.
-If your Meta description is good, the chances of coming in the featured snippets increase.
+6. Meta Description – It is a description of around 150 to 155 characters giving a sensible meaning.
+If your meta description is good, the chances of coming in the featured snippets increase.

 Example: <meta name=”description” content=”Your Description here”/>

-- URL Structure – Make use of short and descriptive URL makes it as simple as possible that is make them user-friendly.
+7. URL Structure – Make use of short and clean URLs to make them as simple as possible that makes them user-friendly.

 Example: <link rel=”canonical” href=”Master URL” />

-- Content Optimization – Create content such that a user stays on your web page for a longer time.
+9. Content Optimization – Create content such that a user stays on your web page for a longer time.
 Try to explain in simple and fewer words.
-Add compressed images (e.g., compress a 120kb image to 50kb or less) so that your website can take less time to load.
+Add compressed images (e.g., compress a 120kb image to 50kb or less) using the TinyPNG tool and ShortPixel plugin so that your website can take less time to load.

-- The Site should be mobile-friendly (Responsive) – Most of the internet users use their mobile phones for searching.
+11. The Site should be mobile-friendly (Responsive) – Most internet users use their mobile phones for searching.
 Your website should be mobile-friendly.
-That is, it should adjust itself according to the size of the mobile screen.
-You can check your website is mobile-friendly or not through Google PageSpeed Insights.

-- Monitor your website from time to time – You might not know if your SEO campaign is valid, whether your site can generate more leads or more sales.
+15. Monitor your website from time to time – You might not know if your SEO strategy is valid, whether your site can generate more leads or more sales.
 For all these things, you need to keep measuring your results from time to time.

 Before reading more about Search Engine Optimization, you people need to understand the basic SEO terminology, which helps you know SEO meaning in a much better way.
 SEO consists of more than 200 essential terms out of these the most common Search Engine Optimization terms given below.